 - Time needed: 3 hours

 Sidemen is one of the best regions to explore on foot.
-Trekking in Sidemen covers several different landscapes, from rice terraces to forests, to river crossings and on a clear day, you’ll have unobstructed views of Mount Agung.
+Trekking in Sidemen covers several different landscapes, from rice terraces to forests, and even river crossings.

 This tour is more than just trekking – it’s about creating a deeper connection with the local people and getting to know them, and their communities better.